What's in Little Italy?

 - PANDOLA LEARNING CENTER housed in St. Leo School at 908 Stiles St offers Italian language, cultural and cooking classes for adults and kids during two semesters in fall and spring.

 - SONS OF ITALY LITTLE ITALY LODGE #2286 is an arm of the national Order Sons of Italy in America and was built in 1990; 905 E. Pratt St, 410.685.3116.
 It hosts Friday Night Dinners each week and many dances and trips.
 Consider becoming a Lodge member!

 - A welcome MURAL is at the corner of Bank and Exeter Streets and was painted in 2019.

 - A MURAL of a St. Leo procession, although faded, is sighted on the wall in the parking lot at Eastern/President Streets.

-- A MURAL at the corner of Pratt/High Streets is a tribute to the annual Open Air Film Fest (since 1999) and to the late "Mr. John" Pente who first allowed the movies to be projected from his bedroom window at High and Stiles Streets.
+- A MURAL at the corner of Pratt/High Streets is a tribute to the former Open Air Film Fest (1999 - 2017) and to the late "Mr. John" Pente who first allowed the movies to be projected from his bedroom window at High and Stiles Streets.